Dr. Steffen Murau| steffenmurau.com

 Friederike Reimer, Global Climate Forum

-Presentations at the Annual Convention of the International Studies Association (ISA) in Montreal (03/2023) and the Annual Conference of the Political Economy Section of the German Association for Political Science in Witten (09/2023).
+Presentations at the Annual Convention of the International Studies Association (ISA) in Montreal (03/2023), the Annual Conference of the Political Economy Section of the German Association for Political Science in Witten (09/2023), and the symposium ‘The Political Economy of International Money’ in Berlin (01/2024).

 Co-author: